yoav-klein/terraform/aws/configurations/eks/karpenter/README.md

 Note that the role assume policy allows the `karpenter` service account to assume the role.

+### Interruption SQS queue

+Karpenter uses a SQS queue to get notified about changes in the nodes that Karpenter creates, like spot interruption warnings, state changes, stuff like that.
+So we create a SQS queue and a set of EventBridge rules that forward those events to the queue.
+The Karpenter controller is given permissions to read from this queue.

 ### Karpenter installation

 We use the Karpenter Helm chart in order to deploy Karpenter.